dave-hillier/payment-gateway-challenge-dotnet/README.md

 The EF Core Approach had become quite complex.
 I decided to experiement with an alternative approach using Orlean's actor framework.
 It resulted in ~1000 fewer lines of code than the EF approach whilst maintaining functional parity with the other approaches.

-Idempotency comes naturally with the use of grains and adding multiple acquirers becomes trivial.
+Idempotency comes naturally with the use of grains and I've extended this branch to work with multiple acquirers selected by currency and card.